dudeperf3ct/dudeperf3ct.github.io/sensei/richard_feynman.md

 The fact that I beat a drum has nothing to do with the fact that I do theoretical physics.
 Theoretical physics is a human endeavor, one of the higher developments of human beings – and this perpetual desire to prove that people who do it are human by showing that they do other things that a few other humans do (like playing bongo drums) is insulting to me.

+It's interesting some people find science interesting while some find it dull and difficult.
+I don't know why it is.
+I think people lose a lot of pleasure who find science dull.
+In case of science, I think on of the things it makes it difficult is it takes a lot of imagination.
+It's very hard to imagine all crazy things are like.

 Quotes
 ===========================